JosePamplona/UTF8-bash-terminal-on-Windows/README.md

 Instructions to set the [Git BASH](https://gitforwindows.org/) terminal with support for UTF-8 Unicode characters for Windows.

-As terminal customization bonus, includes installation instructions for [Z Shell](https://www.zsh.org/) and [Oh-My-Zsh](https://ohmyz.sh/).
+As terminal customization bonus, includes installation instructions for [Z Shell](https://www.zsh.org/) and [Oh My ZSH!](https://ohmyz.sh/).

 ## Steps